damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

  ### **Open-source structural modelling environment**

 ```
-Different types of open-source software can be used for modeling a new design or modifying a native design file including
+Different types of open-source software can be used for modeling a mechanical design or modifying a native design file including

   - OpensCAD
   - Inkscape